What is a Liquid Asset?

 Balance Sheet Treatment

 Similar to other assets, liquid assets are reported on the balance sheet of a company.
-Note that on the balance sheet, the assets are listed relative to their liquidity level, with the most liquid types listed on the top of the balance sheet and the least liquid listed at the bottom.
+Assets are listed on the balance sheet relative to their liquidity level, with the most liquid types listed on the top of the balance sheet and the least liquid listed at the bottom.

 Importance of Liquid Assets